 “The school may consider using crossing guards in safety vests at this intersection to provide greater visibility for and assist pedestrians in crossing the road,” Taber said in an email.

-Ultimately, the biggest key to ensuring pedestrian safety at the school is personal responsibility on the part of the drivers, the councilman added.
+The councilman added that, ultimately, the biggest key to ensuring pedestrian safety at the school is the drivers’ personal responsibility.

 “It’s frustrating that people can’t take into consideration the number of kids walking through the crosswalk with their parents, you just have people weaving and darting through the intersection at such a high speed, they just really need to slow down — that’s the best solution,” Kranz said.

-Stacy concurred with Kranz that much of the danger inherent in the crossing comes down to the personal responsibility of the drivers traversing Capri Road, many of whom she said are often distracted or frustrated parents rushing to drop off or pick up their own kids.
+Stacy concurred with Kranz that much of the danger inherent in the crossing comes down to the personal responsibility of the drivers traversing Capri Road.
+Many of whom, she said, are distracted or frustrated parents rushing to drop off or pick up their own kids.

 “I understand that people commuting to the school are often frustrated, late for work, and then they’re waiting a long time in traffic before speeding off…but really when it comes down to it, the adults have to be held accountable and the city needs to keep our children safe,” she said.